Bhanditz/labs-preview/_posts/blog/2014-06-05-new-reusable-datasets-May-2014.md

   - Datasets
 ---

-Each month sees a wealth of new and updated datasets added to to Europeana.
+Each month sees a wealth of new and updated datasets added to Europeana.

 Continuing our focus on content that we think will be of particular interest for re-use, here are three notable new datasets added in May.